 3.3 Convolutional Neural Network (CNN)

 CNN is also a type of deep neural network, which usually CNN is a type of deep learning model utilized for analyzing visual imagery (data with a grid pattern).
 CNN is designed to learn spatial hierarchies of features automatically and adaptively.
-The architecture of CNN is similar but not the same as MLP which consists of three layers: convolution, pooling, and fully connected layers.
+The architecture of CNN is similar but not the same as MLP.
+It consists of three layers: convolution, pooling, and fully connected layers.
 The convolution and pooling layers perform feature extraction, while the fully connected layer converts the extracted features into output.

 3.3.1 Convolutional Layer